What to Expect From Your Exam

 The refraction test involves looking through a variety of prescription lenses so that your eye doctor can determine your exact glasses prescription.

-During the slit lamp exam, your eye doctor will use a binocular microscope to examine the structures of your eye.
+During the slit lamp exam, your eye doctor will use a binocular microscope to examine the internal and external structures of your eye.

 Pupil dilation allows your eye doctor to get a better view of your eye’s internal structures.
-You will be sensitive to light for a few hours after the exam, but it is a painless procedure.
+You will be sensitive to light and may have some blurred vision for a few hours after the exam, but it is a painless procedure.

 We are pleased to announce that the California Department of Public Health has given us permission to resume full scope eye care, including preventative care and postponed exams.